 "I believe that perseverance, zealous representation, and a willingness to fight for and stand up for what is right are some of the core principles of a great lawyer.
 These are the principles that every lawyer at Arnold & Itkin instills into the representation of our clients to obtain the justice they deserve."

 Adam Lewis joined Arnold & Itkin in May 2016 with a practice focused on catastrophic personal injury, maritime and offshore injury claims, premises liability, and wrongful death.
-Adam's career in law began long before he pursued a law degree.
-Prior to joining our firm, he worked in the legal field for pharmaceutical litigation and litigation support and technology.
-In addition, Adam was part of the legal department for a nationwide trucking company, equipping him with insider knowledge regarding the commercial trucking industry's laws and practices.
+Adam’s career in law began long before he pursued a law degree.
+Before joining our firm, he worked in the legal field for pharmaceutical litigation, litigation support, and technology.
+In addition, Adam was part of the legal department for a nationwide trucking company, equipping him with insider knowledge regarding the commercial trucking industry’s laws and practices.

-After his experience with the trucking company, Adam realized that he should pursue his legal passion further.
-He went on to earn a law degree at South Texas College of Law where he graduated cum laude.
+After his experience with the trucking company, Adam realized he should pursue his legal passion further.
+He went on to earn a law degree at South Texas College of Law, where he graduated cum laude.

-Some of the other recent results Adam helped secure include the following:
+Some of the recent results Adam helped secure include the following:

-- $92.7 million settlement for man injured in plant explosion
+- $92.7 million settlement for man injured in a plant explosion

 - $35.5 million settlement in wrongful death commercial vehicle accident

-- $33 million verdict for man injured in plant explosion
+- $33 million verdict for a man injured in a plant explosion

 - $12.5 million settlement for an injured man by electrocution